Line chart

 Line charts facilitate the viewing of trends over time.

-The NQL query must include a timestamp field and one or more aggregations.
+The NQL query must include a timestamp field and at least one aggregation.

 Refer to the [Live Dashboards NQL examples](https://docs.nexthink.com/platform/user-guide/live-dashboards-nql-examples#livedashboardsnqlexamples-linechart) documentation for query examples of line chart widgets.